Effective: May 6, 2022.

-As part of our using and accessing our website, we may collect some personal information about you.
-This information is received and collected in various ways and is needed:
+As part of our using and accessing our website, we may collect personal information about you.
+This information is received and managed in various ways and is needed:

 Attorney-Client Privilege.
 By submitting information to our firm in any way does not automatically mean that such communication and its contents are protected by attorney-client privilege.
-On occasion, such as some information you may disclosure upon specific request through our online chat feature, will subject those communications to protection by the attorney-prospective-client privilege, subject to the professional rules of responsibility in the applicable jurisdiction.
-Please be mindful not to provide any sensitive information or disclose any confidential information unless specifically requested to do so by a direct request from the firm.
+On occasion, some information you may disclose upon specific request through our online chat feature will subject those communications to protection by the attorney-prospective-client privilege, subject to the professional rules of responsibility in the applicable jurisdiction.
+Please be mindful not to provide any sensitive information or disclose any confidential information unless specifically requested by a direct request from the firm.

 General Submission Form.
-If you request that the firm assist you with a legal matter by using our general online submission form, please only include your name, email address, phone number, and a brief explanation of your type of matter (i.e., breach of contract, assistance with litigation on defense, drafting a new will, etc.).
-The firm will reach out to you directly over the phone or by an email communication to request additional information.
+If you request that the firm assist you with a legal matter by using our general online submission form, please only include your name, email address, phone number, opposing party (if any), and your type of matter (i.e., breach of contract, assistance with litigation on defense, drafting a new will, etc.).
+The firm will reach out to you directly over the phone or email to request additional information.

 Payment Information.
-If we collect your billing address, we may keep it in an invoice for our records on a secure server, which is a protected, electronic filing cabinet that stores all of your information we have collected, our information, and information of others.
-If we collect your credit card or debit card information, it and your billing address is sent to our vendor to process your payment.
+If we collect your billing address, we may keep it in an invoice for our records on a secure server, a protected, electronic filing cabinet that stores all of the information we have collected, our information, and information of others.
+If we collect your credit card or debit card information, your billing address is sent to our vendor to process your payment.

 We do not store any credit card or debit card information.

 IP Address.
 Some of the information we collect is identified by a unique Internet Protocol (IP) address, which is a unique number assigned to you by someone else, typically your internet service provider (ISP), such as Verizon® or Comcast®, or through a device, such as a router or modem, that allows you to connect to the Internet.
-While these numbers may appear to be nothing more than a string of numbers with periods, an IP address has the ability to potentially identify you.
-For example, in some circumstances, an ISP may be subpoenaed, which is a legal request for information, with such request asking an ISP to identify the account subscriber connected with an IP address that the ISP issued.
-In response, an ISP, subject to certain rights and responsibilities, may provide an account subscriber’s information, which may include the name, address, and other contact information of an account subscriber.
+While these numbers may appear to be nothing more than a string of numbers with periods, an IP address could potentially identify you.
+For example, in some circumstances, an ISP may be subpoenaed, which is a legal request for information.
+Such requests ask an ISP to identify the account subscriber connected with an IP address that the ISP issued.
+In response, an ISP, subject to certain rights and responsibilities, may provide an account subscriber’s information, including the name, address, and other contact information of an account subscriber.
 While the likelihood of this circumstance is remote for most IP addresses, we wanted you to at least know why an IP address may be considered personal information as opposed to strictly anonymous information.

 As part of our services, we may collect some anonymous information about you.
 This information is needed to allow us to: